 Also known as coneflower, echinacea is also one of the first medicinal herbs people try out.
 And that’s no surprise, considering it can help ward off ailments like the common cold and flu.
 You can use echinacea as a tea, supplement, or tincture.

 If you’ve ever sipped on a mug of sleepy time tea, you’ve benefited from chamomile.
 This cute little flower helps our bodies and minds unwind and relax, which may help improve sleep.
 A nice cup of chamomile tea can also help soothe the stomach, especially after a large or rich meal.

 While red clover is often found as a weed and animal forage, that doesn’t make its healing properties any less powerful!
 Red clover flowers are great for issues like coughs and bronchitis, since they help loosen mucus and also have compounds that help with muscle spasms.

 Medicinal flowers can be used in a variety of ways for healing and soothing.
 One of the best ways to make use of the healing power of plants is to create a tea.
 But there are also other ways you can use healing flowers every day.

 Make a Sachet

 Herbal sachets make use of aromatic herbs and flowers and provide an aromatherapy experience.
 You can place sachets under your pillow, in drawers, in your car, or even at your desk.
-To make a sachet, get a linen or open-weave fabric bag from the craft store with a drawstring.
-Fill the bag with dried herbs and medicinal flowers and add a couple of drops of your favorite flower essential oil.
-Then tightly close the bag.
-To release the scent, simply rub the bag.
+To make a sachet, get a linen or open-weave fabric bag from the craft store.
+Fill the bag with dried herbs and medicinal flowers and add a couple of drops of your favorite flower essential oil, then tightly close the bag.
+When you want to release the scent, simply rub the bag.

 Make a Flower Tincture